-This twenty minute Perkins video link "presented by Marla Runyan, Teacher of the Visually Impaired (TVI) and Olympic athlete walks us through her experience as a child with a visual impairment and the impact of the TVI in her education.
+While Chapter 17 describes the role and responsibilities of a TVI, here is a twenty minute video link "presented by Marla Runyan, Teacher of the Visually Impaired (TVI) and Olympic athlete who walks us through her experience as a child with a visual impairment and the impact of the TVI in her education.
 As a TVI herself, Marla discusses the importance of making the curriculum not only accessible but also meaningful for the child with a visual impairment."